btconway/babyagi/README.md

 # BabyAGI-🦙... runs 100% locally

-This is a side branch of BabyAGI with enhancements:
+This is a side branch of BabyAGI with some enhancements... 🚀
-  - Smart internet search extension, based on BabyCatAGI implementation, with web page scraping and LLM powered results summarization
-  - Document embedding extension: Full integration of Q&A retrieval in langchain using code from the popular repo 'privateGPT'
-    - Stand-alone scripts as supplementary tools (ingest.py, scrape.py and qa-retrieval.py)
-  - Update of document embedding vector store with complete web page scrape content as optional feature
-  - Initial internet topresult search, raw web scrape content extraction and embedding in document vector store
-  - Full Llama support for all functionalities, including smart internet search
-  - Wikipedia search as smart search supplement or as context for next task
-  - Experimental: Report extension for creation of a report (involving supplementary instructions for objective)
-  - Simple print to file functionality for terminal output
-  - Adding of task information (beside ojective) in query for context agent
-  - Enriching of results storage data with document embedding and scrape summary results
-  - Various updates for agent prompts, including conditions with instructions for the new extensions
-  - Many minor changes/optimizations/beautifications for code
-  - See the new parameters in .env.example and the description in comments

 ************************************************************

-## Smart internet search extension
+## 🔍 Smart internet search extension
-Toplist Google search and subsequent web page scraping.
-LLM powered scrape result summarization (reading of lengthy result in chunks).
+Toplist Google search, subsequent web page scraping and finally LLM powered scrape result summarization (reading of lengthy scrape result in chunks).
   - Works with Google CSE, SERPAPI and browser search
   - Fallback mechanism in case of API rate limit or missing API key (CSE -> SERPAPI -> browser search).
 Works also w/o any API key with browser search.
   - Adding of a second web page scrape function for retrieval of a more compact extract (used for persistent entity memory)